 If your court does not allow written replies, be prepared to address your contractor’s allegations on the trial date, before the judge.
 Consider the evidence you might bring to refute the contractor's claim.
 If he’s saying you never paid, you might bring copies of cancelled checks or bank statements showing exactly how much you paid.
 Also bring copies of the original written contract (if you had one), along with any emails or correspondence you have showing the date when he breached the contract.

-More generally, you should not allow the counterclaim to intimidate you.
 If you were confident in the facts of your case before you knew about the counterclaim, nothing has changed.
 His claim is based on the same facts and circumstances as yours.
 Therefore, if you still believe that you can prove your case, and you are taking steps to ensure that you present a convincing, well-organized case, you have little to worry about.

 I’m a supplier of brick and wood materials.
 I provided materials to a general contractor who was building a new home in a suburban area.
 We agreed on a price and a quantity, and had a written contract.